MarwanH7/Flight-Prediction/README.md

  -MVP (base model 0):  Only numerical categories, with no feature engineering, variable selection, or -Model 1: Feature engineered Weather conditions using data pulled from weather API, Route Traffic using total flights from city to city, Dates to day -   month day of week.
 All changed to dummy variables.
  -Model 2:  Same features from model 1 but instead of dummy variables we used Lab Encoder to reduce the features and potentially increase predictive       power.
- -Model 3:  model 2 kept unchanged, Variable selection to reduce number of features (with small variance and high correlation)
+ -Model 3:  using model 2 , Variable selection to reduce number of features (with small variance and high correlation)